docker-library/docs/websphere-liberty/content.md

 The `webProfile7` image contains the features required for Java EE7 Web Profile compliance.
 The `javaee7` image extends this image and adds the features required for Java EE7 Full Platform compliance.
 The `javaee7` image is also tagged with `latest`.

-There are also corresponding image tags that contain the version number of the Liberty release contained within the image.
-These are primarily to signpost the current version in use and will be updated when a subsequent release becomes available.
-Consequently, use these tags only if you explicitly want your build to break when a new release becomes available.
-The Liberty zero migration policy means that you can use the non-version specific tags knowing that your application will continue to work when a new release becomes available.

 # Usage

 The images are designed to support a number of different usage patterns.
 The following examples are based on the Java EE7 Liberty [application deployment sample](https://developer.ibm.com/wasdev/docs/article_appdeployment/) and assume that [DefaultServletEngine.zip](https://github.com/WASdev/sample.servlet/releases/download/V1/DefaultServletEngine.zip) has been extracted to `/tmp` and the `server.xml` updated to accept HTTP connections from outside of the container by adding the following element inside the `server` stanza: